 What weekly meetings are offered for 6-8th graders?

-Grades 6-8 meet weekly for “Wake” on Sundays at 9:15 am at the Ridglea Theater.
+Grades 6-8 meet weekly for “Wake” on Sundays at 11:15 am in the Ridglea Room inside the Ridglea Theatre.
 Grade and gender specific Small Groups meet in various homes at various times throughout the week.

 How does drop-off and pick-up work?